jessedearing/jesse.dev/content/about.md

 While I write code mostly in Go and Python.
 I have been known to get into Java, C, and Ruby to get things done.
 I love contributing to Open Source.

-In my free time I like to try microbrews, ride bicycles, and spend time with my family.
+I live in Portland, OR and in my free time I like to try microbrews, ride bicycles, and spend time with my family.